SFDO-Tooling/CumulusCI/docs/intro.rst

 * *Developers* can create new development environments for different feature branches.
 * *Quality engineers* can create test environments from feature branches and managed package installs.
-* *Doc writers* can create environments to interact with new features and capture screenshots to prepare documentation.
+* *Documentation teams* can create environments to interact with new features and capture screenshots.
 * *Product managers* can create environments to interact with new features and provide feedback on future work.
 * *Release engineers* can create beta and final releases and push them to subscriber orgs.
 * *Partners* can create their own project which builds on top of your package.